shoppad/mesa-templates/shopify/customer/send-to-hubspot-contact-and-mark-as-opportunity/README.md

 ---
 ## Setup
 1. To allow this automation to create HubSpot contacts, get an API key from your HubSpot installation.
 You will need to be a HubSpot Super Admin to do this.
 Instructions: https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key
-2. Once you have the API key, go to the Mesa Dashboard, navigate to Automations > "Send Customer To HubSpot Contact"
+2. Once you have the API key, go to the Mesa Dashboard, navigate to Automations > "Send Customer To HubSpot Contact And Mark as Opportunity"
 3. Under "Secrets", save the client ID as `hubspot.api`
 4. Enable the Automation by clicking the 'Enabled' switch on the right hand side beneath "Automation Details"
 5. Create a customer in your Shopify store, then check the Mesa logs and HubSpot.